 The Council shall minimally be comprised of the following appointed officers: an Equipment Manager, a Travel Manager, and a Section Leaders for each section of the Band.
 The Executive Board may eliminate or create and fill additional Council positions as it deems appropriate.
 These additional positions shall be categorized as Managers and/or Chairs .
 More than one (1) person may fill each position.
 The Council shall be comprised additionally of the Drum Major(s), the Assistant Drum Major(s) (if applicable), and the Executive Board itself.

-All members of the Council shall be current undergraduate students at the University of Pennsylvania.
+All members of the Council shall be current members of the Band.

 - Appointment, Selection, and Confirmation Process:

 Managers, Chairs, and Section Leaders shall be appointed by the Executive Board in January.
 In order to be appointed to these positions, members must submit applications to the Executive Board.
 Applications shall be provided to any interested member no later than when the Band reconvenes following Winter Break.

 2. Drum Major, Assistant Drum Major, and Conducting Assistants: